-5 Killer Video Marketing Strategies Social Media Managers Must Know About
+5 Killer Video Strategies You Need to Know

 A social media manager has loads of responsibilities.
 Few of them include designing complete social media strategy, maintaining brand image, and assessing the effectiveness of the strategies.